nopnop2002/esp-idf-a2dp-source/README.md

 # esp-idf-a2dp-source
 ESP32 Bluetooth A2DP-SOURCE for esp-idf.

-ESP-IDF contains a2dp source example. https://github.com/espressif/esp-idf/tree/master/examples/bluetooth/bluedroid/classic_bt/a2dp_source
+ESP-IDF contains a2dp source example.
+https://github.com/espressif/esp-idf/tree/master/examples/bluetooth/bluedroid/classic_bt/a2dp_source

-However, this sample sends random noise data, not music.
+However, this example sends random noise data, not music.
 This project sends WAV(RIFF waveform Audio Format) data in A2DP.
 You can listen WAV data using your bluetooth speaker.
 I used [this](https://github.com/admiralmaggie/esp32_bt_source) as a reference.

+# Changes from the referenced code
+- You can specify your speaker name using menuconfig.
+- WAV data is defined as hexadecimal data.
+ This reduces the size of the header file.
+- A header file generator is attached.

 # Hardware requirement
 - Bluetooth speaker